 - The ability to identify and effectively treat risks that can be detrimental, whilst identifying and seizing opportunities as they arise

 - Building a center of excellence for risk management

 - Embedding risk management within strategic decision-making, business planning, and day-to-day activity

 Through your own research and/or prior experience, you will likely appreciate that effective risk management can help reduce operational surprises and mitigate losses, improve awareness of risks and enhance internal controls, promote a ‘healthy’ risk culture and ensure an aligned, consistent approach across the organization.
 But how do you get leadership buy-in?

-“We must consistently, convincingly and relentlessly articulate the value of ERM.
-We must lead by example, ensuring the needs of the business come first,” emphasises Sam Elwell in ‘Making the Investment Case for ERM’ published in Enterprise Risk, the official magazine of the Institute of Risk Management.
-“To get from a blank slate to an effective and trusted ERM function, one word springs to mind – persistence.”
+“We must consistently, convincingly, and relentlessly articulate the value of ERM.
+We must lead by example, ensuring the needs of the business come first,” emphasizes Sam Elwell in ‘Making the Investment Case for ERM’ published in Enterprise Risk, the official magazine of the Institute of Risk Management.
+“To get from a blank slate to an effective and trusted ERM function, one-word springs to mind – persistence.”

 Key ERM Benefits at-a-glance:

 - The ability to balance risk versus reward – some risks pose opportunities